hhru/api/docs_eng/vacancies.md

-counters.unread_responses | number | number of non-viewed responses to the vacancy counters.resumes_in_progress| number | number of resumes in progress for a vacancy counters.invitations | number | number of invitations to the vacancy
+counters.unread_responses | number | number of non-viewed responses to the vacancy counters.resumes_in_progress| number | number of resumes in progress for a vacancy counters.invitations | number | number of invitations to the vacancy counters.invitations_and_responses | number | number of invitations and responses to a vacancy

 ### Errors